New York State's Cyber Security Alert Indicator

-On May 15, 2013, the Cyber Alert Level is remaining at Blue (Guarded) due to vulnerabilities in Microsoft, Adobe and Mozilla products.
-On May 9, 2013, NYS ITS issued an advisory for Microsoft Internet Explorer and Adobe ColdFusion.
-On May 14, 2013, NYS ITS issued advisories for vulnerabilities in Microsoft and Adobe products.
-On May 15, 2013, an advisory was issued for vulnerabilities in Mozilla products.
-In addition, on May 15, 2013, an updated advisory was issued for Adobe ColdFusion.
-Organizations and users are advised to review the details outlined in these advisories, update and apply all appropriate vendor security patches to vulnerable systems after appropriate testing, and update their antivirus signatures daily.
-Another line of defense includes user awareness training regarding the threats posed by attachments and hypertext links contained in emails, especially from un-trusted sources.
+On January 7, the Cyber Alert Level is remaining at Blue (Guarded) due to a general risk of increased hacking, virus or other malicious activity.
+Organizations and users are advised to review the details outlined in recent advisories, update and apply all appropriate vendor security patches to vulnerable systems after appropriate testing, and update their antivirus signatures daily.
+Another line of defense includes user awareness of the threats posed by attachments and hypertext links contained in emails especially from un-trusted sources.

 Indicates a low risk.
 No unusual activity exists beyond the normal concern for known hacking activities, known viruses or other malicious activity.

 Indicates a general risk of increased hacking, virus or other malicious activity.
 The potential exists for malicious cyber activities, but no known exploits have been identified, or known exploits have been identified but no significant impact has occurred.

 Indicates a significant risk due to increased hacking, virus or other malicious activity which compromises systems or diminishes service.
 At this level, there is known vulnerabilities that are being exploited with a moderate level of damage or disruption, or the potential for significant damage or disruption is high.